cmda-bt/fe-course-19-20/week-4.md

 ## Homework

 * Continue working on job story.
 Make sure to finish HTML & CSS.
 Start working on the client side JavaScript Enhancement
+* Research Looping and Higher Order functions, document your findings in your Wiki and think about the implementation of these two concepts into your Feature

 [cover]: https://eloquentjavascript.net/img/chapter_picture_15.jpg